poperigby/UniqueRegionNamesPatcher/README.md

-# UniqueRegionNamesPatcher
+# UniqueRegionNamesPatcher Dev Branch
-Synthesis patcher for Unique Region Names SE

-**This is a work-in-progress, and is not yet usable!**
+This is the development branch, which includes the image parser **(C++20, uses CMake 3.20 or newer)** used to generate the cell region map that is redistributed with the actual patcher.